Virtual Staging for Los Angeles Apartments

 Physical staging cost in LA vs virtual

 Physical staging a 1BR in LA typically runs $2,500-$8,000 once you factor in furniture rental, delivery, monthly carry, and pickup.
 Larger units and luxury listings run higher.
-A full virtual Listing Set is $245.
-The math is roughly 5-10% of physical staging cost for the same showing-photo lift — which is why most LA landlords running mid-market rent bands default to virtual staging and reserve physical staging for ultra-luxury listings where buyers walk through fully furnished.
+The AI staging in the $399 TLA Launch Pad Media Package is a small fraction of physical staging cost for the same showing-photo lift, which is why most LA landlords running mid-market rent bands default to it and reserve physical staging for ultra-luxury listings where buyers walk through fully furnished.

 Empty-unit photography first